-Snap beans should be at the top of your garden to-do list, whether you are planting your first vegetable garden or have years of experience behind you.
+Whether you are planting your first vegetable garden or have years of experience behind you, growing snap beans should be at the top of your garden to-do list.
 Dependable and easy to care for, snap beans are also among the most productive veggies you can grow.
 Snap beans mature quickly, too, and almost everyone – including kids – loves fresh snap beans.

 Are all snap beans alike?
 Not at all!
 Snap beans come in a huge range of sizes and colors, because any immature bean with pods that taste good when “snapped” into pieces is a snap bean.
 Snap beans vary in growth habit, too.
 Pole-type beans such as asparagus bean need a sturdy tall trellis to hold the plants.
 Bush-type beans such as Blue Lake need less up-front set-up and are fast and easy to pick.
 They are good for spaces where you don’t have the height for a bean trellis.